ruptz/QB-breakcuffs/README.md

         if not deadBozo and not lastStand then

-depending on what ambulance script you use
+depending on what scripts you use for when players die

 Minigame
 =